The Suspect (1944 film): Production

 Siodmak said "we had the greatest difficulty finding anyone to act with" Laughton.
-In order to control the actor, he would not give him a full script, just discuss his scene the night before shooting.
-He also kept Laughton occupied during the shoot by having him rehearse the other actors calling him "a brilliant director of actors".
-He was warned that halfway through a film Laughton traditionally had bouts of uncertainty; when this happened during filming Siodmark threw a prepared tantrum; Laughton soothed him and the rest of the film proceeded smoothly.
+In order to control the actor, he deliberately withheld the full script, opting instead to discuss each scene with him the night before filming.
+Additionally, Siodmak kept Laughton engaged on set by having him rehearse with the other actors, earning a reputation as "a brilliant director of actors."
+He was warned that halfway through a film Laughton traditionally had bouts of uncertainty.
+When this happened during filming, Siodmak would stage a prepared tantrum, which would then calm Laughton down, allowing the rest of the production to proceed without issue.

 Release

 Following a world-premiere screening December 22, 1944, in San Francisco, The Suspect was released nationally on January 26, 1945.
 Universal's promotion of the film included a 30-minute transcribed radio dramatization in which Orson Welles played the role of Philip Marshall.
 The disc was recorded by WOR Recording, New York, and was heard on six New York radio stations January 29–30, 1945.

 The Suspect was chosen to screen at the White House March 17, 1945, following a small formal dinner celebrating the 40th wedding anniversary of Eleanor Roosevelt and Franklin D. Roosevelt.
 Guests included Crown Princess Juliana of Holland.